• Skip to main content

 The Regular Season

 The regular Yahoo Fantasy Football season typically is 13 games long.
 During the season, you can propose trades with other managers.
-There is usually a trade deadline set by the commissioner, however, so be aware of when your last chance to make a trade is.
+The commissioner usually sets a trade deadline; however, so be aware of when your last chance to make a trade is.

 Yahoo Fantasy Football Playoffs

 The playoffs are usually weeks 14, 15, and 16.
-Week 17 typically isn’t included because it is the final week of the NFL regular season and too often NFL teams will rest their starters that week, which makes Week 17 not a good fit for the fantasy football championship.
+Week 17 typically isn’t included because it is the final week of the NFL regular season, and too often, NFL teams rest their starters that week, making it not a good fit for the fantasy football championship.

 Parting Tips For a Fun Yahoo Fantasy Football Season

-That’s about all you need to know to get your foot in the Fantasy Football door.
+That’s all you need to know to get your foot in the Fantasy Football door.

-When you join a league, go into the league details and read over the scoring, the trade deadline, waivers, and any other details that might be specific to your league.
+When you join a league, go into the details and read over the scoring, the trade deadline, waivers, and any other information that might be specific to your league.
 Ask questions of your league mates in the message boards.

-Think up a clever or witty fantasy football team name and maybe even stir the pot with a little trash talk if you’re feeling spicy.
-It’s never too early to start getting in your opponents’ heads – it’s sports after all.
+Consider a clever or witty fantasy football team name and maybe even stir the pot with some trash talk if you feel spicy.
+It’s never too early to start getting in your opponents’ heads – it’s sports, after all..

-Yahoo’s Fantasy Sports app is something you will want to download if you have a smartphone.
-The mobile app if fully encompassing of the fantasy platform and gives you the freedom and convenience to check and update your team from just about anywhere.
+If you have a smartphone, you will want to download Yahoo’s Fantasy Sports app.
+The mobile app is fully integrated into the fantasy platform and gives you the freedom and convenience to check and update your team from just about anywhere.
 It now has a dark mode to save your smartphone some juice.

 Have fun, good luck, and may the fantasy gods smile upon you.